Here Are Some More Things That Could Be Helpful For You!

 During certain circumstances, you may become eligible to apply for cash assistance programs in order to supplement your income.
 These programs are designed to give temporary relief in the event that you face unemployment, or are otherwise unable to support your family.

 For example, you can apply for unemployment benefits, also known as Unemployment Insurance (UI), if you recently became unemployed through no fault of your own.
 This includes if you are laid off due to company budget cuts, or a similar reason.
-Once you file a claim, this state-run program enables you to get benefits while you search for another job.
+Once you file a claim and are approved, this state-run program enables you to get benefits while you search for another job.
 However, you must meet the base period wage requirements and any other qualifications outlined by your state.

 Temporary Assistance for Needy Families, or TANF, is a similar program aimed specifically towards applicants with children.
 Each state gets a grant from the federal government to run this program, in order to ensure that children get the support they need at home.
 Along with demonstrating financial need, applicants are usually required to participate in career training and job searches in order to maintain eligibility.